troglobit/finit/README.md

 Contrary to most other script based init alternatives ([SysV init][4], [upstart][6], [systemd][7], [OpenRC][8], etc.)  Finit reads its entire configuration from `/etc/finit.conf`.

+The command line arguments given in `/etc/finit.conf` to each service provide a default.
+A plugin can be used to register a callback to a service and then modify the behavior to suit the current runlevel and system configuration.

+For instance, before starting a heavily resource intensive service like IPsec or OpenVPN, a callback can check if the outbound interface is up and has an IP address, or just check if the service is disabled -- much like what a SysV init start script usually does.

 Syntax: